 A variety of additional tests may be performed to rule out other potential conditions or underlying causes of tinnitus depending upon the specifics of each individual case.

 Because the most common cause of non-rhythmic tinnitus is hearing loss, the initial treatment in most cases is hearing rehabilitation with either hearing aids or surgery depending upon the specific cause.

-Tinnitus retraining therapy (TRT) involves using low level sounds in a graduated fashion to decrease the perception of tinnitus.
+Tinnitus habituation therapies, such as tinnitus retraining therapy (TRT), involve using low level sounds in a graduated fashion to decrease the perception of tinnitus.
+This differs from use of masking devices such as described earlier.
 TRT involves a wearable device that an affected individual can adjust so that the level of sound emitting from the device is about equal to or matches the tinnitus sound.
 This may be called the “mixing point” because the sound from the device and the tinnitus sound begin to mix together.
 An affected individual must repeatedly adjust the device so that the sound is at or just below the mixing point.
 TRT is supported by counseling with a trained professional who can teach the individual the proper techniques to maximize the effectiveness of TRT.
 Eventually, by following this method, affected individuals no longer need the external sound generating device.
 Affected individuals will become accustomed to the tinnitus sound (habituation), except when they choose to focus on it.
 Even then the sound will not be bothersome or troubling.
 The theory is akin to a person’s ability to ignore sounds such as the hum of air conditioner, the refrigerator motor turning on, or raindrops falling on the roof when driving a car in the rain.